Lois Chiles: Career

-In 1978, she appeared, again with Farrow, in the film adaptation of Agatha Christie's Death on the Nile as Linnet Ridgeway Doyle, and in 1979, she appeared as NASA astronaut, scientist and Bond girl Dr. Holly Goodhead opposite Roger Moore's James Bond in Moonraker.
-Chiles had initially been approached to star in the previous Bond film The Spy Who Loved Me, but she declined the role as she was taking a break from acting at the time.
-She also appeared in a small role in the thriller Coma (1978), one of the many films in which she played a murder victim.
+In her most famous role as NASA astronaut, scientist, and Bond girl Dr. Holly Goodhead, Chiles appeared opposite Roger Moore in Moonraker (1979).
+Chiles had initially been approached to star in the previous Bond film The Spy Who Loved Me, but she declined the role because she was taking a break from acting at the time.

+She appeared in the music video for the Tony Powers song Odyssey in 1982.